open-telemetry/opentelemetry-specification/specification/metrics/api.md

 * It MUST be case-sensitive (e.g. `kb` and `kB` are different units), ASCII string.
 * It can have a maximum length of 63 characters.
-The number 63 is chosen to allow the unit strings (includig the `\0` terminator on certain language runtimes) to be stored and compared as 8-bytes integers when performance is critical.
+The number 63 is chosen to allow the unit strings (including the `\0` terminator on certain language runtimes) to be stored and compared as 8-bytes integers when performance is critical.

 <a name="instrument-description"></a>

 The `description` is an optional free-form text provided by the author of the instrument.
-It MUST be treated as an oqaque string from the API and SDK.
+It MUST be treated as an opaque string from the API and SDK.

 * If the `description` is not provided or the `description` is null, the API and SDK MUST make sure that the behavior is the same as an empty `description`